Benefits of Massage Therapy

-Some professionals in the wellness field believe this to be the most favorable benefit.
-Considering endorphins role in the body as being the "feel good" compounds, there is no doubt why people rave about this major positive effect.
-Research has also proved that increases in endorphin levels have been associated with a reduction in pain, a reduction in anxiety, and a faster healing process.Massage Increases Lymphatic Flow and Boosts Blood Flow
+Some professionals in the wellness field believe that the rise in endorphin levels to be the most favorable benefit of massage therapy.
+Considering the endorphins role in the body as being the "feel good" compounds, there is no doubt why people rave about this major positive effect.
+Research has also proved that increases in endorphin levels have been associated with a reduction in pain, a decrease in anxiety, and a faster healing process.

 Applying massage to the muscles helps improve both blood flow and lymphatic flow.
-Increases in blood flow helps the body transport and absorb nutrients more effectively, and an increase in lymphatic flow helps dissolve toxins and refresh the massaged area.Massage Helps Promote Flexibility and Cut Down On Tension
+Increased blood flow assists the body with transportation and absorption of nutrients more efficiently while increasing oxygen levels to the muscles.
+Massage therapy also increases the lymphatic flow which helps to dissolve and reduce toxins while allowing the massaged area to feel more refreshed.

-16 Benefits of Massage Therapy
+16 Different Benefits of Massage Therapy

-1) Provides Stress Relief
+1 - Provides Stress Relief